heliophysicsPy/heliophysicsPy.github.io/_pyhc_projects/pyhc_project_grading_guidelines.md

 ### Python3

-This deals with a project's compatability with Python 3.
+This deals with a project's compatibility with Python 3.
 See the [PyHC Community Standards, point 11](https://github.com/heliophysicsPy/standards/blob/main/standards.md)

 <table>
 <tr>